yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

 You will create an Azure Resource Group to hold most of the resources that you create in this hands-on lab.
 This approach will make it easier to clean up later.
 You will be instructed to create new resources in this Resource Group during the remaining exercises.

-1. In your browser, navigate to the **Azure Portal** (<https://portal.azure.com>)
+1. In your browser, navigate to the **Azure Portal** (<https://portal.azure.com>).

-2. Select **+ Create a resource** in the navigation bar at the left
+2. Select **+ Create a resource** in the navigation bar at the left.

     ![This is a screenshot of the + Create a resource link in the navigation bar.](media/b4-image4.png)

-3. In the Search the Marketplace search box, type \"Resource group\" and press Enter
+3. In the Search the Marketplace search box, type \"Resource group\" and press Enter.

     ![Resource Group is typed in the Marketplace search box.](media/b4-image5.png)

-4. Select **Resource group** on the Everything blade and select **Create**
+4. Select **Resource group** on the Everything blade and select **Create**.

     ![This is a screenshot of Resource group on the Everything blade.](media/b4-image6.png)

 5. On the new Resource group blade, set the following:

-    a.
-Resource group name: Enter something like "fabmedical-SUFFIX", as shown in the following screenshot
+    a.  **Resource group name:** Enter something like "fabmedical-SUFFIX", as shown in the following screenshot.

-    b.
-Subscription: Select the subscription you will use for all the steps during the lab
+    b.  **Subscription:** Select the subscription you will use for all the steps during the lab.

-    c.
-Resource group location: Choose a region where all Azure Container Registry SKUs are available, which is currently East US, West Central US, or West Europe, and remember this for future steps so that the resources you create in Azure are all kept within the same region.
+    c.  **Resource group location:** Choose a region where all Azure Container Registry SKUs are available, which is currently East US, West Central US, or West Europe, and remember this for future steps so that the resources you create in Azure are all kept within the same region.

     ![In the Resource group blade, the value for the Resource group name box is fabmedical-sol, and the value of the Resource group location box is East US.](media/b4-image7.png)

     d.
-Select **Create**
+Select **Create**.

-6. When this completes, your Resource Group will be listed in the Azure Portal
+6. When this completes, your Resource Group will be listed in the Azure Portal.

     ![In this screenshot of the Azure Portal, the fabmedical-sol Resource group is listed.](media/b4-image8.png)